wp-plugins/popup-by-supsystic/readme.txt

 * [Security and Firewall](https://wordpress.org/plugins/security-by-supsystic/ "Security solution")

 == Changelog ==

+= 1.1.1 / 10.03.2015 =
+ * Subscription - possibility to modify subscribe messages - browser notifications, email subject and content
+ * Subscription - possibility to add Redirect after subscribe
+ * Statistics - show data if week / month is selected with date range that is in current week / month
+ * Mailchimp API class - minor correct for DEBUG mode
+ * Correct saving "&" sign - in text fields
+ * Fix animations tab in admin area
+ * Correct animation for Facebook Like PopUp - animate it only after whole content will be loaded from Facebook
+ * Added link to documentation about usage code - HTML and CSS - editor
+ * Correct process shortcode from any place (not only from post/page content) - sidebars, external themes/plugins, etc.
+ * Minor fixes for base templates
+ * PRO - On Exit functionality integration - http://supsystic.com/plugins/popup-plugin/
+ * Fix issue - with multiple time showing when "On Click" mode is enabled and animation is added
+ * Added usual posts to list where show or not PopUps

 = 1.1.0 / 05.03.2015 =
  * Added 5 new popup templates